Starfish-develop/Starfish/README.md

 # Running many jobs in parallel

 * Extend HDF5cat to chebyshev and global cov

 * Later extend to sorting regions?

-* do Gelman-Rubin statistic of many chains?
+* do Gelman-Rubin statistic of many chains? implement as hdfmultiple.py. plot all chains sim

 # Procedure for doing a run on Odyssey